hoburg/d8/docs/fuselage.rst

 Fuselage Model
 ==============

-At a high level, the purpose of a conventional commercial aircraft fuselage can be decomposed into two primary functions: integrating and connecting all of the subsystems (e.g. wing, tail, landing gear), and carrying the payload, which typically consists of passengers, luggage, and sometimes cargo.
+The purpose of a conventional commercial aircraft fuselage can be decomposed into two primary functions: integrating and connecting all of the subsystems (e.g. wing, tail, landing gear), and carrying the payload, which typically consists of passengers, luggage, and sometimes cargo.
 The design of the fuselage is therefore coupled with virtually every aircraft subsystem.

-Drela :raw-latex:`\cite{drela2010tasopt}` performs a detailed, but still approximate, analysis of fuselage structure and weight, considering pressure loads, torsion loads, bending loads, buoyancy weight, window weight, payload-proportional weights, the floor, and the tail cone.
+A detailed but still approximate analysis of fuselage structure and weight is done in TASOPT :cite:'drela2010tasopt', considering pressure loads, torsion loads, bending loads, buoyancy weight, window weight, payload-proportional weights, the floor, and the tail cone.
 The majority of the constraints in this model are adapted directly from